 * A failed course is one in which a grade of 0 .6 (“F”) or below is earned.
 A student may repeat a class once if they passed

 the class but, due to program requirements, need to raise their GPA.
 Repeated classes and previously withdrawn/ dropped/ vanished classes are included in all measurements.

 Financial Aid Warning will be assigned when a student’s progression is less than 67% and/or his/her cumulative or quarterly GPA fall below 2.0 at the end of a quarter.
 Students on Financial Aid Warning are eligible to receive financial aid for the next quarter of attendance.

 Students whose aid has been suspended are not eligible for future financial aid (grants, work study or loans).
 Financial aid suspension will occur when:

 Financial Aid Reinstatement

-- A student on financial aid warning does not meet 67% progression or does not achieve a quarterly and cumulative GPA of 2.0 in the consecutive quarter.
+- A student on financial aid warning does not meet 67% pace of progression or does not achieve a quarterly and cumulative GPA of 2.0 in the consecutive quarter.